Frequently asked questions

 If I break my ankle a month before the event, do I still have to see a doctor within 3 business days prior to the event to collect the registration fee refund?

-Yes, you will have to have a follow-up appointment with your doctor within that window.
+Yes, you will have to have a follow-up appointment with your doctor and be examined within that window.
 No exceptions.

 What if I am running for a charity, how does this policy work?